josal/uni-form/README.md

 Installation
 ============

-./script/plugin install git://github.com/cthiel/uni-form.git
+      ./script/plugin install git://github.com/antono/uni-form.git

 Usage
 =====

-1. Include the Javascript file (probably in your layout):
+1. Include the Javascript file (probably in your layout).
    If You prefer Prototype.js:

         <%= javascript_include_tag 'uni-form.prototype.js' %>

    If using jQuery framework:

         <%= javascript_include_tag 'jquery.uni-form.js' %>

 2. Include the stylesheet (again, probably in your layout):

         <%= stylesheet_link_tag 'uni-form', :media => "all" %>

-Then, to create your form you can do the following:
+3. Then, to create your form you can do the following:

     <% uni_form_for :user do |form| %>
       <% form.fieldset :type => "block", :legend => "cool stuff" do %>